-Right to Child's Medical Records
+Fathers' Rights to Medical Records

 In order to direct your child's health care you may wish to review medical records.
 Your ability to review your child's medical records can provide you with important information needed to ensure your child receives the proper medical care.